ataylor89/Math2025/rot88/README.md

 In this document, we covered many subjects, including

 1. What is character encoding?
-    - Character encoding means turning characters into code.
+    - Character encoding means turning characters into code
-    - When we encode a string, we convert text to numeric data.
+    - When we encode a string, we convert text to numeric data
-    - When we decode a text file, we convert numeric data to text.
+    - When we decode a text file, we convert numeric data to text
-    - When we open a web page, the browser has to decode numeric data into text.
+    - When we open a web page, the browser has to decode numeric data into text
-    - When we open a text file, the application has to decode numeric data into text.
+    - When we open a text file, the application has to decode numeric data into text
 2. What is Unicode?
     - Unicode is a character encoding system, or a character encoding standard
     - Unicode is a very big charset, and it's also the most popular and the most common